carbon-language/carbon-lang/libcxx/docs/UsingLibcxx.rst

   purely as an extension.
 See :ref:`Extended Applications of [[nodiscard]] <nodiscard extension>` for more information.

-**_LIBCPP_ENABLE_DEPRECATION_WARNINGS**:
+**_LIBCPP_DISABLE_DEPRECATION_WARNINGS**:
-  This macro enables warnings when using deprecated components.
-For example, when compiling in C++11 mode, using `std::auto_ptr` with the macro defined will trigger a warning saying that `std::auto_ptr` is deprecated.
+  This macro disables warnings when using deprecated components.
+For example, using `std::auto_ptr` when compiling in C++11 mode will normally trigger a warning saying that `std::auto_ptr` is deprecated.
+If the macro is defined, no warning will be emitted.
 By default, this macro is not defined.

 C++17 Specific Configuration Macros
 -----------------------------------